-Egg freezing been a fertility preservation option for women prior to cancer treatment for a long while, but it has come to the forefront of our minds during the pandemic, with a huge surge in interest in egg freezing thanks to lockdown putting dating and relationships on hold.
-With meeting someone harder than ever it's more difficult to move forward with that area of our lives, hence why people are turning to egg freezing as insurance.
+Egg freezing has been a fertility preservation option for women prior to cancer treatment for a long while, but since the Covid lockdowns there has been a surge in interest in egg freezing as restrictions made it it more difficult to move forward with that area of our lives.
+More women turned to egg freezing as insurance and in 2021 fertility clinic Waterstone Clinic, Cork reported a 100 per cent increase in people seeking treatment since the start of the pandemic.

 Even before the pandemic, egg freezing was on the rise.
-In 2017 data from the UK Human Fertilisation and Embryology Authority (HFEA) indicated that the number of women freezing their eggs has tripled over a period of five years.
-So far around 2,000 babies have been born as a result of egg freezing and putting our eggs on ice is predicted to become an increasingly popular way to give us a chance at motherhood when we’re in the position to start a family.
+In 2017 data from the UK Human Fertilisation and Embryology Authority (HFEA) indicated that the number of women freezing their eggs had tripled over a period of five years.
+Putting our eggs on ice is becoming become an increasingly popular way to give us a chance at motherhood when we’re in the position to start a family.

 So far, so seemingly straightforward; you might think that it was a handy bolt-on for women wishing to extend their fertility and plan for future motherhood while taking the edge off a ticking biological clock.